cesarcf/jenkins-scripts/README.md

 # Jenkins Scripts

-Dummy tests are in `jenkins-tests`.
+Dummy tests are in `jenkins-tests`